 - Portfolio of Tools and Services Offered specifically by the ELDT [PDF]

-In the event of technical issues with supported tools contact the relevant team for help:
+In the event of technical issues with centrally supported tools, contact the relevant team for help:

 IT Services can also advise on storing or using sensitive or confidential data in all supported tools.

-Unsupported tools are not supported by any IT-related team at the University of York and are not subject to an agreed contract between the University and the vendor.
-Due to this you must think carefully before using them.
+In contrast, unsupported tools are not supported by any IT-related team at the University of York, are not subject to an agreed contract between the University and the vendor and have no guarantee of robust security.

-There is no guarantee of a robust level of security.
-Be sure to only use non-sensitive (ie. non-personal, non-confidential) data within these tools that causes no issue if breached or lost.
-For further guidance please contact the Information Governance Officer.
+- Be sure to only use non-sensitive (ie. non-personal, non-confidential) data within these tools that will cause no issue if breached or lost:

-In the event that technical difficulties occur with an unsupported tool you will need to contact the vendor’s support team directly, rather than an IT team at UoY.
+- If technical difficulties occur module leaders will need to contact the vendor’s own support team directly, rather than an IT team at UoY:

-- Most vendors have a “Help”, “Support” or “Contact Us” link somewhere on their website or a Twitter feed that you could contact.
+- Most vendors have a “Help”, “Support” or “Contact Us” link somewhere on their website or a Twitter/Facebook account that you can contact.

 - Vendors of unsupported tools have no contract with the UoY to provide support in a timely manner or ensure a consistent, “always-on” service.
-This may result in slow help with issues and unexpected periods of instability or outage.
+This may result in slow help with issues and unexpected periods of instability or complete unavailability without warning.